Genesis posts flat first half, sees 2022 as a pivotal year for power

 "This will be a pivotal year for the electricity sector and New Zealand's climate agenda," he said.

-"There is significant investment in renewables being made, the Emissions Reduction Plan is due from Government and Budget 2022 will allocate capital to our climate response.
+"There is significant investment in renewables being made, the Emissions Reduction Plan is due from the Government and Budget 2022 will allocate capital to our climate response.

 "Genesis has a key role to play with agreements for wind and geothermal generation, expanding our portfolio into grid-scale solar, and continuing our work to ensure back-up generation at Huntly supports the transition."